 - Every registered Girl Scout is covered by a basic accident insurance plan.
 The plan is designed to help pay medical expenses if an accident occurs during a supervised Girl Scout activity.
 Girl Scout insurance does not cover healthcare or illness.

 - *Girl Scouts of Greater Iowa's Camp Sacajawea and Camp Tanglefoot have additional guidelines for campers.
 Please see the Camp Guidelines below.

-- Outdoor spaces where social distancing can be maintained are strongly recommended.
+- Outdoor meeting spaces where social distancing can be maintained are strongly recommended.

 - Volunteers must ensure meeting spaces are clean and touch surfaces (i.e., tabletops, chairs, etc.) have been sanitized.

-If your troop does choose to resume in-person activities, some families may choose not to participate at this time.
+Keep in mind that some families may choose not to participate in in-person activities at this time.
 Please consider creating ways to help keep those girls involved as members of your troop.